-When you’re planning your kitchen, the first thing you need to consider is the layout and ask yourself the important questions like; where will all your appliances be and how much bench space do you need?
+When you’re planning your kitchen, the first thing you need to consider is the layout and ask yourself the important questions like; where will all your appliances go and how much bench space do you need?
 And whatever your answers are, there’s plenty of options to look at.
 Just to start with, there are L-shaped and U-shaped kitchens, and then there’s also the handy kitchen island, galley kitchen and single-walled kitchen layouts which all have their own pros and cons.

 But what do they actually look like?
-Let’s go through these 35 different kitchen layouts to find one that will suit your home.
+Let’s go through these ## different kitchen layouts to find one that will suit your home.

-1. Small L-shaped kitchen layout
+1. Open plan kitchen layout

-2. U-shaped kitchen layout
+2. Island kitchen layout

 3. Stove and rangehood